reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

     make 60D_clean
     make 60D_install_qemu

-  They also work from the qemu directory:
+  They also work from the ``qemu-eos`` directory:

   .. code:: shell

-    # from the qemu directory
+    # from the qemu-eos directory
     make -C ../magic-lantern/platform/60D.111 clean
     make -C ../magic-lantern/platform/60D.111 install_qemu

   .. code:: shell

-    # from the qemu directory
+    # from the qemu-eos directory
     make -C ../magic-lantern 5D3.113_clean
     make -C ../magic-lantern 5D3.113_install_qemu

   Please note: ``make install_qemu`` is a recent addition and may not be available in all branches.
-  In this case, you may either use the first method, or sync with the "unified" branch (``hg merge unified``), or manually import changeset `27f4105 <https://bitbucket.org/hudson/magic-lantern/commits/27f4105cfa83>`_.
+  In this case, you may either use the first method, or sync with the "unified" branch (``hg merge unified``), or manually import changeset `d5ad86f <https://bitbucket.org/hudson/magic-lantern/commits/d5ad86f0d284>`_.
   Unfortunately, these rules won't work from ``Makefile.user``.

 The included card images are already bootable for EOS firmwares (but not for PowerShots).

-After you have copied Magic Lantern to the card, you may run it from the ``qemu`` directory (near the ``magic-lantern`` one, at the same level):
+After you have copied Magic Lantern to the card, you may run it from the ``qemu-eos`` directory (near the ``magic-lantern`` one, at the same level):

 .. code:: shell

-  # from the qemu directory
+  # from the qemu-eos directory
   ./run_canon_fw.sh 60D,firmware="boot=1"

   # or, if your camera requires patches.gdb: